AugurProject/augur/README.md

 use `grunt watchify` to have grunt watch for changes.  `grunt browserify:debug` for helpful (yet slow) module mappings in console.

-*NOTE:*  a seperate dev branch is used when building in this manner and data will be seperate from the default build above.
+*NOTE:*  a seperate dev branch is used when building in this manner and data will be seperate from the default build and hosted option above.

 ## Contributing

-We think Augur and Ethereum are pretty fascinating, and they're going to change the world.
-You should be a part of this.
+We think Augur and Ethereum are pretty awesome, and they're going to change the world.
+You encourage you to be a part of this.

 We use [ZenHub](https://zenhub.io) to organize our GitHub issues.
 Find an issue in the To Do column that looks good, comment on it to let us know you want to tackle it, and we'll help you get it done.